-A 1 % tax may be imposed by extraordinary vote in a high tourism impact county (only Monroe County, Orange County and Osceola County are currently certified as a high tourism county).
+A 1% tax may be imposed by extraordinary vote in a high tourism impact county (only Monroe County, Orange County and Osceola County are currently certified as a high tourism county). [s.
+125.0104(3)(m)]

 Additionally, counties as defined in s.
-125.011(1), F.S., (Miami-Dade County) may impose by majority vote a 2 % tax on the sale of food, beverages, and alcoholic beverages in hotels and motels.
+125.011(1), F.S., (Miami-Dade County) may impose by majority vote a 2% tax on the sale of food, beverages, and alcoholic beverages in hotels and motels.
 (See page 167, Dade County Hotel/Motel Food and Beverage Tax, for additional information.)